OpenHFT/Chronicle-Engine/docs/high-level.md

 timeStamp: 1426504502494
 ```

-the server notifies that it recieved this message by relecting the transaction id back
+the server notifies that it relieved this message by reelecting the transaction id back

 server writes: